NetworkwithJosh/IT-Project/MDM/Duo-MFA.md

 ## Key Features?
 - Push Notifications: Simplifies login by just tapping “Approve.”
 - Passcodes: Works even without internet or cell service by generating temporary codes.
+- Biometric Support: Can use fingerprint or face recognition on your phone for extra security.